 “Ikeas products are great but their delivery and customer service are a disgrace and yes, I 100% mean a disgrace!“

-Customer review analysis highlights Ikea’s customer service and delivery challenges
+Snug and Ikea Trustpilot review analysis highlights Ikea’s customer service and delivery challenges

-As highlighted in the above verbatim gleaned from our customer insights platform, Ikea’s 1.5 star rating appears to have arisen from customer service and delivery issues.
+As highlighted in the above verbatim gleaned from our customer insights platform, Ikea’s 1.5-star rating appears to have arisen from customer service and delivery issues.
 Ikea reviews were more likely to use words around ‘disrespect’ and ‘rudeness’ (6.5x), ‘uselessness’ (6.9x) and ‘being bad’ (3.6x).
 Customers were 7.4x more likely to use the phrase ‘worst customer service’ and infinitely more likely to say ‘horrible customer service’.

 “worst customer service for kitchen planning, after our consultation call we will never opt for renovation of our kitchen with Ikea. our rep was not willing to listen and wanted us to just make a decision.“